-The INGRSS divides neuroblastomas into 4 stages:
+The INRGSS divides neuroblastomas into 4 stages:

-L2: A tumor that has not grown far from where it started (for example, it may have grown from the left side of the abdomen into the left side of the chest), but that has at least one IDRF.
+L2: A tumor that has not spread far from where it started (for example, it may have grown from the left side of the abdomen into the left side of the chest), but that has at least one IDRF.